LCAV/Pyramic/README.md

   and place it at the root of the SD card

 Hopefully, things went smoothly.
-Now we can try to compile the library that let us control Pyramic from HPS.
+Now we can try to compile the library that lets us control Pyramic from HPS.

-1. For the compilation, some additional C library is required
+1. For the compilation, some additional C libraries are required

         sudo apt-get install libc6-dev-i386
         sudo apt-get install zlib1g:i386